Understanding Peripheral Artery Disease with Texas Endovascular

 If you’ve been recently diagnosed with PAD, need detailed answers to questions like “What is PAD?” or are experiencing symptoms consistent with the condition, our team of vein specialists at Texas Endovascular is here for you.

-Let’s explore PAD, including its symptoms, risk factors, treatment options, and prevention steps, in further detail.
+Let’s explore PAD, including its symptoms, causes, risk factors, and preventions.

 What Is PAD?